hanumantpratap/ALICE-SaaS/README.md

 The XDebug configuration is automatically created in the container.
 From there, you simply need to configure your editor/IDE.

-Here's an example launch configuration for VSCode:
+Here's an example launch configuration for Visual Studio Code:

 ```json
 {